GoldenStarCode/test/README.rst

                              Notice n can be different for each curve.

       * **version: str ('unsigned', 'signed'), default='unsigned'**\
-                             Determines unsigned or signed distacne that is going to be computed.
+                             Determines unsigned or signed distance that is going to be computed.

       * **segIndx: bool (True, False), default=False**